MXP2095onetechguy/mxp2095onetechguy/CONTRIBUTING.md

 5. Make sure your code lints.
 6. Issue that pull request!

-## Any contributions you make will be under the MIT Software License
+## Any contributions you make will be under the MIT Software License if not specified (No copyleft though)
-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project if your license choice is not specified.
 Feel free to contact the maintainers if that's a concern.

-## Report bugs using Github's [issues]({your-github-repository-url-ok})
+## Report bugs using Github's [issues]({your-github-repository-url-for-issues-ok})
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](); it's that easy!

 ## Write bug reports with detail, background, and sample code